Mastery-Based Grading: A Full Guide

 A mastery-based approach to grading involves focusing on a student’s ability to demonstrate mastery of specific learning objectives.
 This approach places less emphasis on grades and more emphasis on student learning and growth.
 Mastery-based grading systems typically involve providing students with frequent opportunities to demonstrate their understanding of the material and adjusting instruction as needed.

-How does a mastery gradebook differ from a typical gradebook?
+How does a mastery grade book differ from a typical grade book?

-Also Ready:-
+Also Read:-